 How does attending help students?

 UniFest 2017 gave over 270 disadvantaged students the opportunity to explore the world of higher education and make informed decisions about their future.
 By the end of their UniFest experience, 96.1% felt that they "understand what life would be like at university / higher education" and 95.4% felt that it had improved their motivation to succeed at school.

 How can my students get involved?

-The UniFest 2017 programme has now launched.
+The UniFest 2018 programme will open for applications in January.
 We anticipate high demand so please encourage your students to apply ASAP to avoid disappointment!

 Things to bear in mind